VoidAlone/TimSeverance/docs/Teaching/Algorithms and Data Structures/CS-2420(Summer Deprecated)/Mid Term Study Guide.md

 ##### Data Structures
--What are ADTs and why do we use them?
+- What are ADTs and why do we use them?

--Why do we care about abstraction.
+- Why do we care about abstraction.
 What does it allow us to do?

 ##### Big O
 11ish questions

--best, average, worst case
+- best, average, worst case

--constant time operations (one tricky question) -composite runtime + bigO
+- constant time operations (one tricky question)

+- composite runtime + bigO

 ##### Searches

 ##### Sorts
--Insertion Sort
+- Insertion Sort
 	swaps (how many, tricky question, how do we calculate the number of swaps -> (n-1) * n/2 or the sum of all possible swaps for a given iteration) outer loop (how many times)
 	runtime

--Merge Sort
+- Merge Sort
 	runtime

--Quick Sort
+- Quick Sort
 	runtime

--Selection Sort
+-  Selection Sort
 	runtime
 	order

 ##### Linked List
--How to insert into a singly linked list
+- How to insert into a singly linked list

--Reversal
+- Reversal

--What are nodes, and what do they do / contain
+- What are nodes, and what do they do / contain

--how to traverse iteratively and recursively
+- how to traverse iteratively and recursively

 ##### Stacks
 3 Questions on infix/postfix